 What is TOPS and what does it do?

 Initially passed in 1997 (on the 3rd attempt) and due to sunset in 2025, TOPS is probably the most popular specific tax in the history of Colorado Springs.
 TOPS is a 0.1% city sales tax that today raises about $10M/yr.
-Of that, today 2% is taken off the top for administration; the remaining 98% is allocated 60% for Open Space, 20% for Parks and 20% for Trails.
+Of that, today 3% is taken off the top for administration, 6% for maintenance; the remaining 91% is allocated 60% for Open Space, 20% for Parks and 20% for Trails.
 Since 1997 TOPS has funded 7,169 acres of open space, improvement or construction of 66 parks and 50 miles of trail.

 Since the beginning, the 20% Trails category has been mostly used for regional and urban trails, not singletrack.
-Singletrack, when funded by TOPS (not always), it’s almost exclusively supported from the Open Space category.
-Trailheads including parking lots and bathrooms, as well as master plans, are normally paid from this category.
-Until now, some ‘maintenance’ costs have been allowed in the Parks category but not in the Trails and Open Space categories.
-In the last 10 years the definition of ‘stewardship’ has shifted, specifically to fund the TOPS Ranger program.
+Singletrack, when funded by TOPS, is almost exclusively supported from the Open Space category.
+Trailheads including parking lots and bathrooms, as well as master plans, are normally paid from the ‘stewardship’ part of the OS category.
+Over the last 10 years the definition of ‘stewardship’ has shifted, notably to fund salaries within the TOPS Ranger program.

 This may be a good time to re-emphasize the fact that MWTA values our partnership with the Parks dept. We enjoy highly collaborative relationships with TOPS Rangers who (although they don’t always do what we want!) are very conscientious, efficient, hard working and open minded.
-Note that in 2008, the Parks dept budget was slashed by more than half and has never recovered.
-We see the TOPS ranger program as essential for the care of our beloved open spaces and trails.
+As a reminder in 2008, the Parks dept budget as part of the city’s General Fund was slashed by more than half and has never recovered.
+We recognize the TOPS ranger program as essential for the care of our beloved open spaces and trails.

 Specific TOPS projects that our members appreciate most: